woheller69/ImapLocate/README.md

 The effort to rid the code of magic numbers and literal strings will continue.

-From now on I will start making breaking changes because I want to be able to create rich text or html notes with embedded grapics and for notes to be automatically merged when two or more devices make simultaneous edits.
+From now on I will start making breaking changes because I want to be able to create rich text or html notes with embedded graphics and for notes to be automatically merged when two or more devices make simultaneous edits.

 Original README from nbenm
 --------------------------